Lucky-0ne/FST_project/README.md

 ## 1. Git
 Used Git for synchronizing project related files between my home PC and Uni Laptop.

-(and because it was mandatory for the final submission of the "Fortgeschrittene Softwaretechnik" (FST) course)
+(and because it was mandatory for the final submission of the "Fortgeschrittene Softwaretechnik" course)

 ## 2. UML
 There were three UML diagramms created for this project.
 Each of them shall be able to be pumped up artificially as intended in the Domain-Driven Design (DDD).